alpha-davidson/ATTPCLatent/README.md

 Run the Mg22 Voxel Pipeline notebook.
 This will generate the `voxel_data` folder, which will contain training, test, and validation datasets for later use.
 Running the notebook will also generate histograms of the training, test and validation datasets post voxelization and shuffling.

-## Training and evaluating self-supervised model
+## Training and evaluating pre-trained model

 Train the self-supervised model by running the `pretrain_on_jigsaw.py` script.
 This can be done by submitting the `unscrambling_jigsaw.sh` file as a SLURM job, using the shell command `sbatch unscrambling_jigsaw.sh`.
 This will generate the `models` and `plots` folders, which will contain model weights and model learning curves respectively.